chintans1/digiloans/README.md

 # ProjectX

 Idea for the RBC Hacks 2016
-By Prashant,Dinoyan Harsh, Chintan, and Samiul
+By Prashant,Dinoyan, Harsh, Chintan, and Samiul